pypr/compyle/docs/source/details.rst

 ``all_source`` does not show all of the sources as PyCUDA currently does not make it easy to inspect the code.

+You can define the environment variable ``COMPYLE_DEBUG``, for example on bash with ``export COMPYLE_DEBUG=1`` and run your code.
+This will print out the source code generated for every generated function.
+For CPU execution it will also display compiler output if there is no cached extension available.
+Turning on the debug feature can give you a lot of information, but it is very useful if you want to get into the gory details and do not want to edit the sources just to look at the generated code.

+It is important to note that all the Cython code is saved on disk inside the ``~/.compyle/`` directory in a platform specific directory but no files are written by compyle for any OpenCL or CUDA code and in these cases the ``COMPYLE_DEBUG`` option is very handy.

 Abstracting out arrays
 -----------------------